madmaw/android-data-uri-service/README.md

 ![QR Code](https://raw.githubusercontent.com/madmaw/android-data-uri-service/master/qrcode.png)

 If you scan the above QR code before you have installed the app, the device will probably complain.
 Afterward, it will launch a website, even if you aren't connected to the Internet.
+As far as I can tell, the only thing Google needs to do to support this is make Chromium accept Data URIs in the Manifest file.

 You can download the latest build of the app from https://raw.githubusercontent.com/madmaw/android-data-uri-service/master/target/adus-1.0.apk